syncfusion-content/windowsforms-docs/WindowsForms/Schedule/Getting-Started.md

 [C#]

-/// Collection of &lt;see cref="ILookUpObject"/&gt; items.
+/// Collection of <see cref="ILookUpObject"/> items.

 public interface ILookUpObjectList